I did some extensive cleaning of the engine with solvent and a steel wire brush, quite a messy job.

 Engine and transmission are removed in one piece with the help of my brother.
-I was quite an easy job.
+It was quite an easy job.

 Placed the engine in an engine stand.
 The engine will not require much work as it has been overhauled completely some years ago so I will just do some small work to it.
-New paint, new freeze plugs (one was leaking), new water- and fuel pump, some new packings and seals and maybe some new hoses.
-During some time they replaced the original B18 engine (this 1800S was originally delivered with a B18) with a B20.
+New paint, new freeze plugs (one was leaking), new water- and fuel pump, some new packings and seals and some new hoses.
+During some time they replaced the original B18 engine with a B20.
 This is a B20 with an E head (you can see the capped off injector holes).
 This engine has a bit more power due to bigger valves and more compression, the last taxation report stated ‘aprox 140HP’.
+This also means unfortunately no matching numbers for the engine.
+The trans is still the same unit at it left the factory with.

-I made some more room, the stripping process is going pretty fast as it is a not very difficult job.
+The removing more parts process is going pretty fast as it is a not very difficult job.
 The most important thing is to make pictures and label everything.
 Removing the engine will be easy with this much space in the engine bay.
 I also did some labeling of the main wire loom.

 Removed the fuel tank.
 No rust to be found here.

 The doors are also stripped and removed.
 No rust to be found here.

 Due to a tip on http://www.volvokv.nl I read that the shock towers of the front suspension are prone to cracking with higher mileages.
 I found that this car has allready been repaired, some welds are visible along with an extra reinforced piece of metal on top of the towers.
-Thats a good thing!
-But also a bit questionable.
-The ODO counter registered some 70.000 miles, do these shock towers crack at this mileage?
-Will the mistery unfold someday?
-Who knows..
+Thats a good thing.